ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 You can even have just one vertical or horizontal strip of tilesets and it will still work.

 Only rule you need to follow is fill your sets from left to right then next row down.
-And as you see i am missing few tilesets and that is in purpose so you can learn you don't need to have even amount of tilesets.
+And as you see i am missing few tilesets and that is on purpose so you can learn you don't need to have even amount of tilesets.
 On top of that you can even skip empty tilesets ingame when switching between them but i will explain it later.

 # Section 2.2 Propper size